Estimated Reading Time: 9 minutes

-But contrary to that popular belief, for the majority of Damn Early Days, we'll be focusing away from goals.
+But contrary to that popular belief, for the majority of Damn Early Life, we focus away from specific goals.

 No, we're not saying that having goals is useless.
-What we're saying is that JUST having goals is useless.
+What we're saying is that JUST having goals as your only goal is useless.

 Goals are helpful when you're trying to get somewhere very specific or are competing.
 They are great mile markers that make sure we are pointed in the right direction, but ultimately, what we really want is the right kind of habits and actions that get us where we want to go.

 See if any of these goals ring a bell:

 “I’m going to lose 20 pounds by summer.”

 “I’m going to run a marathon.”